Mikkyadex63/My-CV/README.md

 - [Phone](+2349123559437)
 ## Resume
 ## PROFESSIONAL PROFILE
-As an HR tech recruiter, I have been sourcing, screening, and hiring candidates for technical positions.
-In my current role with a blockchain and web3 training, staffing, and contracting company, I am responsible for identifying, staffing, and contracting technical talent for various projects and clients.
-My experience in HR tech recruitment and deep understanding of the blockchain and web3 landscape enable me to identify and attract highly skilled candidates who can contribute to the success of the company's clients.
-Overall, my unique skill set and experience in both HR tech recruitment and blockchain/web3 staffing and contracting make me a valuable asset in the tech industry.
+Dedicated and results-driven web3 Talent Acquisition Specialist with a proven track record in sourcing, recruiting and connecting
+Top-tier talent within the dynamic realms of Blockchain, Cryptocurrency and Fintech.
+Leveraging a background in Human Resources and a keen understanding of emerging technologies, I excel in crafting and executing innovative strategies to propel organizations to new heights.
+A strategic thinker and effective leader, I am committed to fostering and collaborative work environments that drive mutual growth and success.
+My proficiency in international sourcing, coupled with a passion for continuous learning, positions me as a valuable asset in navigating the ever-evolving landscape of the tech industry.

 ## EXPERIENCE
-### Technical Recruiter | Remote
+### Web3 Talent Acquisition Specialist | Remote
-#### Feb 2021 – Present Xapic Technologies (Lagos, Nigeria)
+#### Feb 2020 – Present Xapic Technologies (Lagos, Nigeria)
-- Partnering with hiring managers and technical staff to understand staffing needs and develop recruitment strategies
-- Sourcing and identifying potential candidates through various channels, such as job boards, social media, and employee referrals, with a focus on blockchain and other emerging technologies
-- Conducting initial phone screens and assessments to evaluate candidates' technical skills and experience
-- Coordinating and scheduling interviews with hiring managers and technical staff, and facilitating the candidate evaluation process
-- Providing guidance and support to candidates throughout the recruitment process, including feedback and updates on their candidacy
-- Ensuring compliance with legal and regulatory requirements related to recruitment and hiring practices
-- Managing relationships with external recruiting agencies and vendors as needed
+- Candidates sourcing and CV pre-screening
+- Daily communication with potential candidates
+- Database updating
+- Job market monitoring
+- International sourcing
+- Conducting Job postings through job portals
+- Conducting first level interview (Telephonic) to check communication Skills, technical skills, interest level, availability, salary, etc.
+- Proficiency with Greenhouse.

  [Prove of work @ xapic Technologies](/Daily_Sheet.csv.xlsx)

 ### Talent Acquisition Specialist | Hybrid
-#### Oct 2019 – Jan 2021 Zijela ICT (Lagos, Nigeria)
+#### Oct 2017 – Jan 2020 Zijela ICT (Lagos, Nigeria)
 - Source, recruit, and hire top talent for the organization across a variety of roles and departments.
 - Develop and execute innovative recruitment strategies to attract and retain top talent.
 - Create compelling job descriptions and job postings that effectively communicate our employer brand and culture.